Foffex/iota-seed-recovery/README.txt

 7. Follow instructions (paste seed)
 Please note that you're allowed to paste seeds that's both too long, short, includes characters that doesn't belong in a seed, spaces etc.
-Make sure you either post a seed that's either 80, 81, 82 or 83 characters long, without any spaces either in the beginning nor the end.
+Make sure you paste a seed that's either 80, 81, 82 or 83 characters long, and without any spaces in the beginning nor the end.

 8. Choose option (1-4)

-9. Script will now run until it either finds your seed or nothing If the script finds the seed, it will pause and display the seed until you take further action
+9. Script will now run until it either finds your seed or nothing If the script finds the seed, it will pause and display the seed until you take further action The script will simply stop once the loop is done if no seed is found

 ######################################################################################################
 Note: